covcom/205CDE/17_18_Flask_templates/README.md

 > A lot of us experienced problems with C9 lately.
 I recommend that you register a free/trial account on [Codio](https://codio.com/), linking to the same GitHub repository that your C9 workspace is pointing to.
 So that if one server is down, you can use the other.
 In any case, you should keep pushing/pulling to make sure these two (C9 and Codio) are synchronized.

-> Some of the examples were done using my Mac, as you can tell as C9 is not very stable.
+> Some of the examples were done using my Mac, as you can tell, because C9 is not very stable.

 ## Basic Flask

 In last week's lab sheets, I didn't show you how to install `virtualenv`, as at that time it's installed in all virtual machines on C9 by default.
 But it seems that the default settings have been changed since then.
 In other words, `virtualenv` and `ipython` are not installed by default.
 We'll have to start from there.

-> I use the built-in web server in all examples.
+> I use the Flask built-in web server in all examples.
 However, this server is not for production environment.
 For that, you'll need to use something such as [Apache module mod_wsgi](http://flask.pocoo.org/docs/0.10/deploying/).

 ### Installation